-This week, Kafkadesk spoke with Thomas K. Murphy, an American historian who recently published a book on popular culture in communist Czechoslovakia: “Czechoslovakia Behind the Curtain: Life, Work and Culture in the Communist Era”.
+Prague, Czech Republic – This week, Kafkadesk spoke with Thomas K. Murphy, an American historian and author of a book on popular culture in communist Czechoslovakia: “Czechoslovakia Behind the Curtain: Life, Work and Culture in the Communist Era”.

 Hello Thomas!
 Can you tell us a bit about yourself?